JuliaLang/julia/doc/manual/strings.rst

 Regular Expressions
 -------------------

-Julia has Perl-compatible regular expressions, as provided by the `PCRE <http://www.pcre.org/>`_ library.
+Julia has Perl-compatible regular expressions (regexes), as provided by the `PCRE <http://www.pcre.org/>`_ library.
 Regular expressions are related to strings in two ways: the obvious connection is that regular expressions are used to find regular patterns in strings; the other